joe-arbo/joe-arbo/Artificial Intelligence/p2/README.md

 <img src="./pacman_multi_agent.png" alt="Multi-Agent" width="500"/>

-The code was then adapted to allow the multi-agent structure to be simulated using a varity of evaluation techniques.
+The code was then adapted to allow the multi-agent structure to be simulated using a variety of evaluation techniques.
 There are individual functions for MiniMax, ExpectiMax, and Alpha-Beta Pruning.
 An example of an Alpha-Beta Pruning implementation diagram can be seen below.

 <img src="./alpha_beta_impl.png" alt="Multi-Agent" width="500"/>